 Purple sand teapot, Purple clay teapot, YiXing teapot

 This is a Yixing Zisha teapot made of Hei-Zhu Zisha clay, classically in deep dark brown or black colour with orange/yellow colour coarse granules.
-The teapot is in a classic Chinese Yixing teapot design of 'Xi-Shi-Hu', engraved with authentic Chinese art to present a Chinese teapot in the most simple yet elegant state.
+The teapot is in a classic Chinese Yixing teapot design of 'Xi-Shi-Hu', engraved with a 3D peony blossom, symbolizing prosperity in Chinese mythology

 'Xi-Shi-Hu' is a classic Chinese teapot design, named after the ancient Chinese beauty 'Xi-Shi'.
 This teapot design has classically a round shape with a very smooth outline and short sprout.
 It is an art work of simplicity, authenticity and oriental legacy.